-It can either be an air-cooled or a water-cooled type of chiller which cause the chilling effect within the industrial application.
+It can either be an air-cooled or a water-cooled type of chiller which causes the chilling effect within the industrial application.

-Most industrial chillers are stationary due to the huge size even though you might find some that are portable.
+Most industrial chillers are stationary due to their huge size even though you might find some that are portable.

 · Modular Chiller